-If the former holder allocated the asset to a low-value pool, the cost of the asset to you is so much of the closing balance of the pool for the income year in which the former holder died that is reasonably attributable to the asset - see Low-value pools on page 19 for information about low-value pools.
+If the former holder allocated the asset to a low-value pool, the cost of the asset to you is so much of the closing balance of the pool for the income year in which the former holder died that is reasonably attributable to the asset - see Low-value pools on page 21 for information about low-value pools.

 If you start to hold a depreciating asset because it passes to you as a beneficiary of an estate or as a surviving joint tenant, the cost of the asset to you is its market value when you started to hold it reduced by any capital gain that was ignored when the owner died or when it passed from the legal personal representative.
-See the Guide to capital gains tax for information about when these gains can be disregarded.
-To find out how to get this publication, see the inside back cover.
+See the Guide to capital gains tax 2005 (NAT 4151-6.2005) for information about when these gains can be disregarded.